How to Disable Touchpad when Mouse is Connected in Windows

 7. Tweak the Registry

-Some users reported that there’s no option available to disable their touchpad in the mouse settings, but you can circumvent this problem by editing your registry.
+Some users reported that there’s no option to disable their touchpad in the mouse settings, but you can circumvent this problem by editing your registry.
 To do that, follow these steps:

 1. Open Registry Editor and go to HKEY_CURRENT_USER > Software > Elantech > Othersetting > DisableWhenDetectUSBMouse key in the left pane.